Washington National Guard Athletes Showcase Skill at Eastern Biathlon Invitational

-Chief Warrant Officer 2 Jack Androski, coach for the Washington National Guard biathlon team shoots at a target during the National Guard Bureau Eastern Invitational at Fort Kent, Maine, March 28-29, 2026.
+Team Washington during the National Guard Bureau Eastern Invitational at Fort Kent, Maine, March 28-29, 2026.

 |Date Taken: